Astronomer-Mohit/Mohit-Bhardwaj/content/home/accomplishments.md

 # Documentation: https://sourcethemes.com/academic/docs/page-builder/
 widget: accomplishments

-# This file represents a page section.
+# This file represents a pagalsee section.
+headless: false
-headless: true
+# true

 # Order that this section appears on the page.
 weight: 50